nchristiny/nchristiny.github.io/_posts/2015-12-02-setting-up.md

 Something that I learned while posting this is that creating your own personal dotfiles absolutely simplifies the process of getting a development environment up and running quickly - especially if you have many workstations!

-Feel free to reach out to me on Twitter or email if I missed anything.
+Feel free to reach out to me via email if I missed anything.
 Feedback is always welcome.